I’ve never seen an opportunity with as much profit potential as the legal marijuana market has right now.

 That’s because there are other ways to profit off the marijuana industry.

-Right now, the best way is to invest in Canada, which is at the forefront of the legal marijuana market.
+Right now, one of the best ways is to invest in Canada, which is at the forefront of the legal marijuana market.

 Bigger Than Beer